ENERZAi/OptimaV2-Docs/docs/guide/inference.md

     auto Context = rt::Context();
     ```

-    Additional options for initializing `rt::Context` can be given by `rt::ContextOptions` object.
-If you want to initialize the context with options, refer the code below.
+    Additional options for initializing [`rt::Context`](../runtime/cpp/classes/context.md) can be given by [`rt::ContextOptions`](../runtime/cpp/structs/context_options.md) object.
+If you want to initialize the context with options, refer the code below or [the reference](../runtime/cpp/structs/context_options.md).

     ```cpp
     auto Options = rt::ContextOptions();